Clam garden: Historical age

-The exact age of the origin of clam gardening is unknown.
-In present day, scholars argue that accurately dating clam gardens is difficult due to the rock wall being submerged, in addition to rising sea levels.
+The exact age of the origin of clam gardening is unknown but current archaeological evidence indicates these features date back at least 3500–3800 years ago but accurately dating clam gardens is difficult given the rock wall is often underwater, and has been subjected to boat wakes, storm surges, and rising sea levels.

-Archeologists are studying the ages of clam gardens using methods such as optically stimulated luminescence and radiocarbon dating on the rock wall.
+Archaeologists are studying the ages of clam gardens using methods such as optically stimulated luminescence of sand grains and radiocarbon dating of barnacles attached to cobbles at the base of the rock walls.
 Scholars are using both methods to gain a better understanding of the age of clam gardens.
-The results are different depending on the sample as evidence suggests walls were built up by communities over time.
-Some dating results suggest that clam gardens range from 1000 to 1700 years old, whereas other samples indicate that they date back to 3000–3500 years ago.
+The evidence from various sites in the Salish Sea suggests walls were built up by communities over time.
+Some dating results suggest that clam gardens range from 1000 to 1700 years old, whereas other samples indicate that they date back to at least 3500 to 3800 years ago.

 Conversely, many First Nations peoples have a different perspective of clam garden creation.
 For example, Clan Chief Adam Dick, Kwaxsistalla of the Kwakwaka'wakw nation, states that clam gardens have been around "since the beginning of time".
 Tom Sewid, a native watchman of the Mamalilikulla-Qwe'Qwa'Sot'Em nation, states that his ancestors have maintained clam gardens over "thousands of years", citing clam gardens as proof of title to his traditional lands.

 Restoration

 "The Clam Garden Network", a loose affiliation of academics, researchers and First Nations groups, was formed to share current research and traditional First Nations practices related to clam garden management.

-In 2014, restoration work began to revive two clam gardens in the Gulf Islands National Park Reserve in a project between Parks Canada and the Hul'q'umi'num and W̱SÁNEĆ nations.
+In 2014, restoration work began to revive two clam gardens in the Gulf Islands National Park Reserve in a project between Parks Canada and the Hul'q'umi'num and W̱SÁNEĆ Nations.

 The Swinomish Tribe of Washington built a new clam garden on Kiket Island in 2022.
 It is believed to be the first clam garden built in the United States in over 200 years.